-Cathy's independent projects include her role as Chisenhale Gallery's artist in residence in Victoria Park, London, making Stereochron Island, an offsite research project throughout Spring/Summer 2014 (Stereochron.org).
-From January to October 2013 she was as Timekeeper in Residence at UCL Petrie Museum of Egyptian Archaeology, where she made the temporary installation A Storm Is Blowing and an ongoing blog, astormisblowing.org, exploring objects that shape our sense of time.
-The Timekeeper project developed from Cathy's previous research projects on progress, which include How to Map a Life (Rongwrong Gallery, Amsterdam, 2012), and from her solo exhibition exploring falsities in maps, No Such Place (Derby QUAD, 2010).
+Cathy's independent projects include her recent role as Chisenhale Gallery's artist in residence in Victoria Park, London, making Stereochron Island, an offsite research project throughout Spring/Summer 2014 (Stereochron.org).
+From January to October 2013 she was as Timekeeper in Residence at UCL Petrie Museum of Egyptian Archaeology, where she made the temporary installation A Storm Is Blowing exploring objects that shape our sense of time (astormisblowing.org).
+These residencies have developed from Cathy's previous research projects on progress, which include How to Map a Life (Rongwrong Gallery, Amsterdam, 2012), and from her solo exhibition exploring falsities in maps, No Such Place (Derby QUAD, 2010).
 Her work in general draws on the practice she developed with Sally O'Reilly to make Implicasphere, a series of mini-publications distributed in Cabinet magazine (2006-09), and the exhibition Smoke (Pump House, 2008).

 Cathy is regularly a guest speaker for cultural and academic bodies who've included D&AD, the Royal College of Art, the Leadership Programme at Oxford University's Saïd Business School, the Gerrit Rietveld Academy in Amsterdam, the National College of Art and Design in Dublin, the Irish Museum of Modern Art, How the Light Gets In philosophy festival in Hay, and the Hayward, Whitechapel and Serpentine Galleries.
 She has also been a guest contributor for the Digital Human and Human Zoo programmes on BBC Radio 4, the Weekly show on Monocle 24 Radio, and Robert Elms on BBC London.